ubercellogeek/pi4cluster/README.md

 Lots of standoffs and M2/M3 screws.
 M2.5 screws are used to hold the individual Raspberry Pi boards to their base mounts.
 M2 screws fasten the USB C/SSD adapters to the caddies.
 Everything else uses M3 screws/bolts/nuts/standoffs.
 Everything needed should be in the parts list.

-The 3d printed parts were produced via a Monoproce Maker Select v2 running Marlin firmware (v3).
+The 3d printed parts were produced via a Monoprice Maker Select v2 running Marlin firmware (v3).
 I used Cura to slice the models.

 * Amazon Basics PLA (black)
 * 0.2mm layer height